AdobeDocs/workfront.pt-BR/help/quicksilver/planning/records/connect-records.md

    Observe que o campo de registro vinculado **Campanha** exibe os nomes das campanhas vinculadas aos produtos na página Tipo de registro do produto.
 Atualizar as informações de Campanha atualiza automaticamente o campo de registro vinculado Campanha para o tipo de registro Produto.

-### Conectar registros do Adobe Workfront Planning a objetos do Workfront
+### Conectar registros do Adobe Workfront Planning a objetos do Workfront a partir da exibição de tabela ou da página de registro <!--Details tab of the-->

 <!--when we will have more applications to link to from Planning, change the title to something like: Connect Workfront Planning records to objects from other applications-->